You can feel the change in the air- the weather is crisp and cool, even when the sun is out.

 You notice that night is coming a little sooner.

-In Traditional Chinese Medicine, we observe nature and seasonal changes to learn how to stay healthy.
+In Traditional East Asian Medicine, we observe nature and seasonal changes to learn how to stay healthy.
 From observing the seasons, we believe that there are certain foods to eat, required amounts of rest, and certain emotions that need acknowledgement.

-In Chinese Medicine, Autumn is the season of the Lung.
+In East Asian Medicine, Autumn is the season of the Lung.

 By living in harmony with the Autumn, we can strengthen our Lungs and immune system to prevent illness.
 Illnesses that come up from problems in the Lungs include frequent colds and flu, decreased immune system, allergies, asthma, chronic cough, bronchitis, skin rashes, and eczema.
 If you already experience these, then this is an important season to focus on your health.
-I recommend that you get the support of a Chinese Medicine practitioner to help you strengthen and heal.
+I recommend that you get the support of an East Asian Medicine practitioner to help you strengthen and heal.

 In the next post I will discuss specific foods and herbs to powerfully support and strengthen the Lungs to keep your body balanced.
 In this post, I will discuss some lifestyle factors that you can implement to boost seasonal health.